joltdx/advent-of-code-2025/README.md

 and right next to eachother, so I ended up checking just the edges of the rectangles, and some point in the middle to find possible rectangles.
 Will not hold for a general case solution, but it did for this day's AoC

+## Day 10 - Factory (The one with the machinse with buttons and lights and joltages)
+>part 1 @ 249.165µs
+<br>part 2 @ 195.316406ms

+For part 1, I am very happy with generating binary representations of things and pressing buttons using XOR.

+For part 2, haha, well, it ended up finally working and being performant through an iterative process of me trying stuff, having Gemini as a side-kick to suggest things, refactor code, optimizing whatnots, rinsing and repeating from step 1 until it was first of all giving a correct answer and secondly until running fast enough.
+Learned a lot in the process, next time I might consider finding a crate for it though...
+Crazy stuff